luicer/luicer.github.io/_posts/2024-02-26-Flashlight-Driver-Lineal-eng.md

 ![Assembly](/assets/images/2024/Lineal_Led/Build.jpg "Assembly")

-In the Github repository, the manufacturing Gerber files generated for the PCB manufacturer JLCPCB are included, but they are compatible with most PCB manufacturing houses.
+In the Github repository, includes all the manufacturing Gerber files generated for the PCB manufacturer JLCPCB, but they are compatible with most PCB manufacturing houses.

 # BOM.
-The bill of required materials is as follows; the LCSC component codes have been included
+The bill of required materials is as follows; includes the LCSC component codes.

 {:style="text-align:center;"}
 ![BOM](/assets/images/2024/Lineal_Led/BOM.png "BOM")